 - Flat arch: In this type, the whole foot touches the floor, leaving no space.
 A flat or fallen arch generally begins in childhood when the tendons that help pull the curvature upward do not tighten.
 It is usually not painful, but it changes the way of walking and can lead to problems in the ankles or legs.

-Flat feet and their type
+Flat feet Types

 Flat feet or fallen arches or pes planus, is a condition in which whole foot contacts the floor without leaving any space.
 Flat feet are typical in infants and recede between 2 to 3 years of age as the supporting ligaments and tendons of the feet and legs tighten.
 But in some cases, these ligaments and tendons fail to taut, leading to flat feet.